 A potential CSRF manifestation

 There are a number of CSRF prevention techniques in popular usage.
 One of the most common methods is to implement CSRF tokens with the Synchronizer Token Pattern by appending unpredictable challenge tokens to each request to ensure the validity of the source.
 The server application must then verify that each sensitive HTTP request contains the correct token.
 With this defense enabled, a successful attack would require the malicious actor to guess the randomly generated token – a near impossible task.
-Another prevention method involves validating the HTTP Referer header.
+Another prevention method involves validating the HTTP Referrer header.
 In theory, CSRF attacks are prevented by accepting requests from trusted sources only.
 It goes without saying that this defense can fail if a site processes requests that do not contain a referer header.
-Also, CSRF attacks that originate from an HTTPS domain will omit the referer.
+Also, CSRF attacks that originate from an HTTPS domain will omit the referrer.
 Developers should treat HTTPS requests that attempt a state change as an attack.
 When implemented correctly, the HTTP referrer defense can effectively guard against CSRF attacks.
 One final caveat to note is that a referrer check can be bypassed with cross-site scripting.

 Persistent CSRF risk